kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

 - Yuthura accosts you: 1
 - Defeat Yuthura and spare her: 3,2
   - ***Finishes "The Way of the Sith"***
+- *Stims/Force: Cast Master Valor, use Hyper Strength and Hyper Battle Stimulant on MC*
 - [Fast Lane](<../Major Glitches/Fast Lane>) via Slot 1 to RtEH
 - *Force: Cast Master Speed before the Xor CS*
 - Kill Xor, then kill his minions